rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/_index.md

 Refer to the [Helm version requirements]({{<baseurl>}}/rancher/v2.x/en/installation/helm-version) to choose a version of Helm to install Rancher.

 > **Note:** The installation instructions assume you are using Helm 3.
-Migration of installs from Helm 2 to Helm 3 will be documented soon.
+For migration of installs started with Helm 2, refer to the official [Helm 2 to 3 Migration Docs](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/)

 ### Install Helm